Quantitative Ecological Genetics (QEcoGen Lab)

 • Iqra Akram (EXEX Doctoral fellow)

-Iqra has been working on the genetics of plant-plant interactions as an EXEX fellow since 2024.
+After obtaining MSc in agriculture, Iqra has been working on the genetics of plant-plant interactions in crop species since 2024.

 Master students